juice-shop/pwning-juice-shop/appendix/cheat-detection.md

 or
 [manual restoring of hacking progress](../part1/challenges.md#manual-progress-and-settings-backup).

-After the individual challenge cheat scores from the screenshot at the beginning of this chapter, you would get the `totalCheatScore` metric seen below:
+An example of the `totalCheatScore` metric can be seen below:

 ```yaml
 # HELP juiceshop_cheat_score Overall probability that any challenges were solved by cheating.